As an employer, it’s important to be aware of your obligations, and make sure any employee probation is carried out according to legal requirements.

 - a discriminatory reason such as race, colour, sex, age, physical or mental disability, pregnancy, religion, political opinion or nationality;

-- because the employee has lodged a workplace complaint;
+- because the employee has made a workplace complaint;

 - because they’re a member of a union.